uppsala-makerspace/vevor_vinyl_cutter_to_t_shirt_manual/docs/steps/create_svg/README.md

     A type of image that consists out of lines, instead out of pixels.

-    SVG is an abbreviation of 'Scalable Vector Graphics'.
+    SVG is an abbreviation of 'Scalable Vector Graphics':

     - 'Scalable': one can zoom in/out infinitely
     - 'Vector': more-or-less a line
     - 'Graphics': it is something graphical